 to the child waiting for a taste of dusted sugar,

-she is a touch of dreams, sleigh bells, and numb fingertips.
+she is a touch of dreams, sleigh bells, and numb fingers.

 For more audio poetry, check out my Poetry page and don’t forget to subscribe to my YouTube channel!